 At the International Study Centre (ISC) we care about your academic success, as well as your career once you graduate.
-With your future career in mind, we have integrated a new careers service into our academic courses at the ISC, called CareerAhead.
+With your future career in mind, we have integrated a variety of employability activities into our academic courses at the ISC, called CareerAhead.

 What does CareerAhead do?

-CareerAhead is designed to give you a head start in today’s competitive graduate employment market by helping you become a confident, highly skilled and extremely employable graduate.
-We will guide you towards making the right choices and using your time at the University of Sussex productively, so that you can maximise your chances of success in the competitive job market.
+CareerAhead is designed to give you a head start in today’s competitive graduate employment market by helping you become a confident, highly skilled and employable graduate.
+We will help you use your time at the University of Sussex proactively, so that you can maximise your chances of success in the future.

 How it works